AI Agents in Hedge Funds: Use Cases for Alpha & Risk (2026)

 - Multimodal inputs: Ability to read PDFs, spreadsheets, and dashboards, not just plain text.

-- Conversational interface: Chat-style interactions for PMs, analysts, and IR teams to query and command the agent.
+- Conversational interface: Chat-style interactions and AI chatbots for PMs, analysts, and IR teams to query and command the agent in natural language.

 - Workflow automation: Scheduled and event-driven jobs for daily recon, compliance checks, and reporting.